fluxusfrequency/blog/integrating-react-with-backbone.md

 But like any developer who writes JavaScript, I try to keep abreast of the trends.
 I like to tinker with new things, and rebuild [TodoMVC](http://todomvc.com/) as often as possible.

-All joking aside, when it comes to choosing frameworks for a project, emerging frameworks just haven't been battle-tested enough for me to recommend to clients in most cases.
+Joking aside, when it comes to choosing frameworks for a project, emerging frameworks just haven't been battle-tested enough for me to recommend to clients in most cases.

 But like much of the community, I feel pretty confident in the future of [React](http://facebook.github.io/react/index.html).
 It's well documented, makes reasoning about data easy, and it's performant.

-Since React only provides the "view" part of a client-side [MVC application](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller), I still have to find a way to wrap the rest of the application.
+Since React only provides the view layer of a client-side [MVC application](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller), I still have to find a way to wrap the rest of the application.
 When it comes to choosing a library that I'm confident in, I still reach for [BackboneJS](http://backbonejs.org/).
 A company that bets on Backbone won't have trouble finding people who can work on their code base.
 It's been around for a long time, is unopionated enough to be adaptable to many different situations.
 And as an added bonus, it plays well with React.

 In this post, we'll explore the relationship between Backbone and React, by looking at one way to structure a project that uses them together.